RESEARCH STAFF

 Jessica Seibert

 Jessica graduated from Colorado College with a bachelor’s degree in anthropology.
 Before joining the project team, she worked extensively in grant management at the University of Colorado.
 She and her husband, a basketball coach, have two daughters and many animals.
-They all live together in a cooperative household with extended family, and Jessica is the house chef for ten people.
 While cooking occupies much of her free time, she also enjoys gardening, reading and sports.

 Lauren F. Winner, Editorial and Literary Advisor